-* Today we look back at the legacy of Martin Luther King Jr. with a post from Musicians Without Borders Founder & Director, Laura Hassler.
+Today we look back at the legacy of Martin Luther King Jr. with a post from our founder and director, Laura Hassler.
+This blog was first published in 2019.

 Today celebrates the day that Martin Luther King was born.
 And I remember so well the night he died.